3 Beliefs for Coaching Culture | ICF

 Shweta HandaGupta headshot

 Shweta HandaGupta, MCC, works with CEOs and boards to measurably enhance the strategic output and bottom-line impact of top leadership teams.
 She also helps ambitious individuals significantly accelerate their professional success.
-Shweta is co-founder and leader of QuadraBrain® Transformation Solutions, which specializes in Making Complex Change Simple!
-Shweta was honored to be among the first ICF Young Leader Award honorees in 2018, as well as the first coach from India to be recognized as CEO Coach of the Year by Entrepreneur Magazine in 2017.
-She has 15 years of practice as a qualified professional coach & 20+ years of experience, including a change specialist role in a Fortune50 organization and as the CEO of a small business group.
-Shweta is currently coaching the promoters of some of India’s top business houses, entrepreneurs, founders and CEOs, as well as Fortune 500 business leaders.
+Shweta is co-founder and leader of QuadraBrain® Transformation Solutions.
+She was honored to be among the first ICF Young Leader Award honorees in 2018, as well as the first coach from India to be recognized as CEO Coach of the Year by Entrepreneur magazine in 2017.
+She has 15 years of practice as a qualified professional coach and more than 20 years of business experience.
 Reach out to her at shweta@quadrabrain.com

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.